WS-G/WS-G/README.md

 - Finish the Security+
 - Complete and get certified in the OSCP by Offensive Security
 - Work on a portfolio of Python projects geared towards infosec
 - Start exploring some: Blueteam stuff | Malware analysis | Exploit Development
-- Become more adept in using Github and Git for projects
 - AWS
 - Brush up on my hmtl/css/js